coveooss/platform-client/readme.md

 ```

 ## How-to run
 - Make sure you were able to run gulp entirely without any errors first.
-Then, type "npm start" from the misc folder.
+Then, type "npm start".

 ## Dev